Stanford Jennings: College career

-NFL career
+Professional career

-Jennings was chosen in the third round of the 1984 NFL Draft by the Cincinnati Bengals.
+Jennings was chosen in the third round of the 1984 NFL draft by the Cincinnati Bengals.
 Primarily a kick returner and backup running back, he had his most productive season from scrimmage his rookie year of 1984.
 He played 15 games (starting four) and rushing for 379 yards on 79 attempts (a 4.8 average) and two touchdowns and caught 35 passes for 346 yards and two receiving touchdowns—all career bests.
 His top year as a kick returner was 1988, with career highs of 32 returns for 684 yards, including a 98-yard touchdown return (the longest of the season in the NFL) against the Kansas City Chiefs.
 He returned a 93-yard kickoff in Super Bowl XXIII against the San Francisco 49ers.

 Jennings finished his nine-season NFL career with 1,250 rushing yards, 116 receptions for 1,098 yards, and 2,965 yards returning kickoffs.
 He also scored 20 touchdowns.
 His 2,752 kickoff return yards with Cincinnati stood as a Bengals franchise record until surpassed by Tremain Mack in 2000.

 Personal life

-Jennings and his wife, Kathy, live in a northern suburb of Atlanta, Georgia with their children Jamie and Kelsey Amanda.
+Jennings and his wife, Kathy, live in a northern suburb of Atlanta, Georgia, with their children Jamie and Kelsey Amanda.
 He is a regional sales manager for New Balance shoes.

-Jennings' younger brother, Keith Jennings, played tight end in the NFL.
+Jennings's younger brother, Keith Jennings, played tight end in the NFL.